jnunemaker/stars/README.md

 # Stars

-Eventually will be an app that collects stars from the people you follow on GitHub in different ways than GitHub.com does.
-Nothing to see right now though.
+Collects github.com stars from people you follow.
+Not much to see right now though.

 ## Setup